ZhidkovMD/Country-Detection-CV/README.md

 I provide a well-documented Jupyter notebook with comments and explanations for each step of the process and a Python script for inference along with all necessary instructions for running and reproducing the results

-Model weights and checkpoints are attached as well, you can find them in the "models" folder
+Model weights and checkpoints are attached as well, you can find them in the "Model Weights" folder [here](https://drive.google.com/drive/folders/)

 Designed originally as an interview assignment for CV Engineer role - demonstrates full pipeline: data loading, model training, evaluation, and deployment-ready inference.